RobinKwong/robinkwong.github.io/_posts/2017-10-27-epic-summary.md

 ### Having an impact

-How to advocate and create change within a shifting corporate context is a running theme.
-(The Ethnography/agile session that I missed, for example).
-What was interesting to me is the framing/language used was interventions, which seems to presuppose being in the position of coming in from the outside and of not being in charge.
-To me, this recalls discussions around design leadership and (to grossly stereotype) software engineers who spent much less time discussing and just went ahead and built technology/engineering-driven companies (and who are now having to return to discussing/examining issues of culture)
+How to advocate and create change within a shifting corporate context was a running theme in the conference (The Ethnography/agile session that I missed, for example).
+What was interesting to me is the framing/language used was interventions and recommendations, which seems to presuppose the ethnographer as coming in from the outside and of not being in charge.
+Much of the questions and discussion appeared to revolve around how researchers can be leaders and impact strategy.

+To me, this echoes similar discussions among designers about 'design leadership' or (to grossly stereotype) how software engineers just went ahead and built technology/engineering-driven companies (and who are now having to return to discussing/examining issues of culture).

 ## Choice quotes